INDUSTRIAL & OFFLINE

 As a result of the Port Jersey Railroad purchase of December 2010, PJRR #1197 has been seen operating on the New York New Jersey Rail's Greenville float bridges.
 Therefore, that locomotive is now included in the roster and photos.
 Whether it will be painted in NYNJ Rail livery or will continue to have it's own identity remains to be seen.

-August 2011: I have just learned via Paul Strubeck that the Port Jersey locomotive has been repainted quite recently (like within last few weeks) into the blue white red livery as the other two New York New Jersey Rail locomotives.
+August 2011: I have just learned via Paul Strubeck that the Port Jersey locomotive has been repainted quite recently (like within last few weeks) into the blue - white - red livery as the other two New York New Jersey Rail locomotives are painted.
 Following that, it has now been seen lettered for Port Jersey.

 ..